Windows 10 / 11

 Where the Managed EDR agent runs.
 Light, signed, and deployable across mixed fleets.

-Standard Huntress agent
+Standard endpoint agent

 Includes Domain Controllers